Estimated reading time: 4 minutes

-We ventured out to buy the materials we needed to make the wreath.
+We then ventured out to buy the materials we needed to make the wreath.
 My son was deciding on which wreath to buy.
-He concluded to base his design using a green artificial wreath.
+He concluded to buy a green artificial one.

 My son then let his inspiration guide him as he gazed at the selection of craft material.
-He placed a packet of dried orange slices, apple slices, pine cones and cinnamon sticks into the basket. (what a fruity combination)
+Next, he placed a packet of dried orange slices, apple slices, pine cones and cinnamon sticks into the basket. (what a fruity combination)

-He followed this by wanting a red berry and pine pick as the main feature for his wreath.
+He followed this by wanting a red berry and pine pick as the main feature.

 All that was left to get was a hot glue gun, which I already had.

 Back at home, and it was craft time.
 I carefully showed my son how to use the glue gun (health and safety).